kay-rey/goobie-bot/README.md

 - 🏟️ Venue information for each match
 - ⚾🏀⚽🏈 Team-specific colors and emojis
 - 🕐 Automatic weekly notifications every Monday at 1pm PT

+### `/trivia`

+View the trivia leaderboard and your personal statistics:

+- 🏆 Top 10 players leaderboard
+- 📊 Your personal stats and ranking
+- 🎯 Accuracy and streak tracking
+- 📈 Score history and achievements

+### 🧠 Daily Trivia

+Test your LA sports knowledge with daily trivia questions:

+- 🎯 **Daily Questions** - Posted every day at 8 PM PT
+- 🏆 **Scoring System** - Points based on difficulty and speed
+- 📊 **Leaderboards** - Compete with other players
+- 🔒 **Private Sessions** - Each user gets their own private trivia
+- ⏰ **Time Limits** - 30 seconds per question to prevent cheating
+- 🎮 **Interactive** - Click buttons to start and answer questions

 ## 🏗️ Architecture